-• There was a health and safety policy available and a health and safety risk assessment had been completed in March 2016.
-The practice had fire training planned and confirmed for June 2016 and fire exits were on a plan displayed in the waiting room.
-Fire drills were not carried out regularly, however staff were aware of the evacuation procedures.
-The practice had up to date fire risk assessments and we saw evidence of quarterly checks being carried out on the fire alarms and emergency lighting.
-All electrical equipment was checked to ensure the equipment was safe to use and clinical equipment was checked to ensure it was working properly annually, the last review had been in June 2015.
+There was a health and safety policy available and a health and safety risk assessment had been completed

-- At the time of the inspection he practice was unable to provide us with control of substances hazardous to health (COSHH) records.
-Since the inspection we have received the appropriate COSHH information. - The practice had some risk assessments in place to monitor safety of the premises such as infection control.
+- in March 2016.
+The practice had fire training planned and confirmed for June 2016.
+The last fire drill was carried out in August 2015.
+The practice had up to date fire risk assessments, that had recently been reviewed with the local fire officer and we saw evidence of quarterly checks being carried out on the fire alarms and emergency lighting.
+All electrical equipment was checked annually to ensure the equipment was safe to use, the last service had been in May 2015.
+Clinical equipment was checked to ensure it was working properly annually; the last review had been in June 2015. - The practice had some risk assessments in place to monitor safety of the premises such as infection control.
 For legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings) the last risk assessment had been completed in February 2014. - All locum doctors and nurses employed by the practice have had all the necessary checks completed. - Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
 There was a rota system in place for all the different staffing groups to ensure enough staff were on duty.
 Due to staff shortages the practice had been using temporary doctors and nurses to support patients until new staff were recruited.